abhis201/Coursify/README.md

-This is the frontend of the V
+This is the frontend of the Coursify App.
+Made on React+Vite.
+Uses Recoil for State Management